The-iyed/mangomatch/README.md

 ## 💡 Use Cases

-- Filtering in-memory collections without querying a database
+- **In-memory Filtering**: Filter collections without querying a database
-- Implementing caching layers with MongoDB-compatible queries
+- **Caching Layers**: Implement caching with MongoDB-compatible queries
-- Building lightweight search functionality
+- **Search Functionality**: Build lightweight search features
-- Creating filters for data processing pipelines
+- **Data Processing**: Create filters for data processing pipelines
-- Implementing MongoDB-like functionality in serverless environments
+- **Serverless Applications**: Implement MongoDB-like functionality without a database
+- **Edge Computing**: Run complex queries on edge devices with limited resources
+- **Real-time Systems**: Filter high-volume event streams with complex conditions

+## ❓ Frequently Asked Questions

+### Is MangoMatch a database?
+No, MangoMatch is not a database.
+It's a query matching library that allows you to use MongoDB-style queries against in-memory Go data structures.

+### Can I use MangoMatch with MongoDB?
+Yes!
+MangoMatch can be used alongside MongoDB to perform additional filtering on data retrieved from MongoDB, or to prepare queries before sending them to the database.

+### Does MangoMatch support all MongoDB operators?
+MangoMatch supports most common MongoDB query operators.
+Some advanced operators like geospatial queries are not yet supported.

+### Is MangoMatch type-safe?
+Yes, MangoMatch handles Go types appropriately during comparison operations, following the same type conversion rules as MongoDB.

+### How does MangoMatch handle large datasets?
+MangoMatch is designed to be memory-efficient, but for very large datasets, consider implementing pagination or streaming to process data in manageable chunks.

+### Can I contribute new operators?
+Absolutely!
+Contributions are welcome.
+Please check the contributing guidelines before submitting a pull request.

 ## 🤝 Contributing